baidu/OASP/README.md

 # How to Run

 1. Execute prepare.sh to generate the needed certificates/keys.
 It by default generates:
-  * keystores/orig.p12: the cert/key used for the original apk signing
+  * keys/orig.p12: the cert/key used for the original apk signing
-  * keystores/oasp.cert/.key: the cert/key used for OASP signing
+  * keys/oasp.cert/.key: the cert/key used for OASP signing
+  * keys/old1/2.cert/.key: old OASP certs/keys that can be upgraded from (optional)
   * server/\*.pem: the cert/key used by the HTTPS server
 If you have your own cets/keys, please modify the script and place your certs/keys in the corresponding directories.
 2. Assume your apk is placed in this directory as "sample.apk", run ./sign.sh sample.apk to sign it.